FAQs for Summer 2023

 Yes.
 We will identify and train all families in using the health screening app we have selected.
 If you are traveling to camp by bus, you will need to remain at the bus stop with your child until he/she has been checked in by the bus counselor and their daily screening reviewed.
 If arriving at camp by car, all occupants will remain in the car until your child’s health screening has been reviewed and approved.

 We want you to be partners with us in the care of your child.
 As always, we will offer a parent orientation, which this year maybe virtual.
 We will review the general camp program, and both our longstanding and new protocols for Summer 2023.
 We will also provide this to you in writing.

-We are constantly monitoring both the global and local situation with respect to Covid-19, transmission rates, the vaccine rollout, variants, etc. As we get closer to camp and during the camp season, our Medical Task Force will again gather together to review the current situation and if warranted modify our protocols.
+We are constantly monitoring both the global and local situation with respect to Covid-19, transmission rates and variants, etc. As we get closer to camp and during the camp season, our Medical Task Force will gather to review the current situation and if warranted modify our protocols.
 Our camps are prepared to adjust programming to reflect those changes.
 You will be notified should this occur.

 It’s always a possibility, but the trends we are currently seeing – coupled with the controls we are putting in place – make it unlikely.

 It’s important for you and your child(ren) to be comfortable at our campgrounds.
 Depending on the individual camp and facility availability, we will either be offering socially distanced tours – one family at a time – or a guided virtual visit to our facility.

 Just like our in-person camps, our SunriseVX (Virtual eXperience) will be a dynamic, engaging and interactive virtual summer camp designed for your child’s age group and interests, all hosted by our creative and dynamic camp staff.
 There will be a diverse choice of activities and experiences offered at different times of the day.